International Experience Canada (IEC) Application Guide

 - Your employer must comply with the provincial or territorial labour laws of your work location.

-- Your job must be under National Occupation Classification (noc) skilled type 0 or level A or B.
+- Your job must be under National Occupation Classification (NOC) TEER category 0, 1, 2 or 3.

 - You must provide your post-secondary certificates to prove that a NOC C is in your field to qualify to be a valid job offer.